Boukos/STT465/gibbsSamplerLM.md

     y = X1b1 + X2b2 +....+ Xqbq + e

 where:
-   y (nx1) is the response
+   - y (nx1) is the response
-   X=[X1,X2,...,Xq] is the incidence matrix for effects
+   - X=[X1,X2,...,Xq] is the incidence matrix for effects

-Errors are assumed to be iid normal.
-And the bj (j=1,..,q) are assumed to be normally and independently distributed with null mean and group-specific variance.
-Variances are assigned scaled-inverse chi-square priors.
+   - b=[b1,...,bq] are effects,  assumed to be normally and independently distributed with null mean and group-specific variance.
+Variances are assigned scaled-inverse chi-square priors, and
+   - e are error terms, assumed to be iid normal.

 ```R
 ## Data